kbrugh/meditation/README.md

 ---Prototype 2014---
 By Keenan Brugh

 This application allows you to program your own mind.
-"Meta-programming", so to speak.
-It works by running through a shell command line in a console/terminal window and printing out user-defined meditations mixed in with a flow of randomly-generated characters.
+This "meta-programming" works by quickly cycling through user-defined meditations mixed in with a flow of randomly-generated characters.

 The concept is combining inspirations from ancient cultural traditions (such as repeating mantras), to the more modern concepts of neurolinguistic programming and positive affirmations.
 The printing will be scrolling up the screen quickly, and your brain will recognize the written pattern many, many times.
 Thus, it is suggested you use short, present tense, positive, personal and specific statements.
 Some of my examples: "I am feeling relaxed." or "Learn and Grow."